-The course due to take place in March has been postponed until October 2020
+The course due to take place in March 2020 has been postponed until 8th-19th March 2021 and will be held online.

-The course organisers will be in contact with all delegates who had confirmed places with details of the new dates
+The course organisers will be in contact with all delegates who had confirmed places with further details

 Statistics, computation and data handling, trial design and analysis, population genetics, quantitative genetics, linkage analysis, association mapping, genomic selection, marker assisted selection